-Boston College's Governing Body, also known as the Corporation or the Board, is made up of 15 people drawn from a number of different sectors of the local community as well as staff and students at the College.
+Boston College's Governing Body, also known as the Corporation or the Board, is made up of a group of people drawn from a number of different sectors of the local community as well as staff and students at the College.

 The full Board normally meet five times a year with an additional two planning sessions in November and March each year.